St. Lawrence Seaway: History

 The International Joint Commission issued an order of approval for joint construction of the dam in October 1952.
 U.S. Senate debate on the bill began on January 12, 1953, and the bill emerged from the House of Representatives Committee of Public Works on February 22, 1954.
 It received approval from the Senate and the House by May 1954.
 The first positive action to enlarge the seaway was taken on May 13, 1954, when U.S. President Dwight D. Eisenhower signed the Wiley-Dondero Seaway Act to authorize joint construction and establish the St. Lawrence Seaway Development Corporation as the U.S. authority.
 The need for cheap haulage of Quebec-Labrador iron ore was one of the arguments that finally swung the balance in favor of the seaway.
 Groundbreaking ceremonies took place in Massena, New York, on August 10, 1954.
-That year John C. Beukema was appointed by Eisenhower to the five-member St. Lawrence Seaway Advisory Board.
+That year Eisenhower appointed Beukema to the five-member St. Lawrence Seaway Advisory Board.

 In May 1957, the Connecting Channels Project was begun by the United States Army Corps of Engineers.
 By 1959, Beukema was on board the U.S. Coast Guard cutter Maple for the first trip through the U.S. locks, which opened up the Great Lakes to oceangoing ships.
 On April 25, 1959, large, deep-draft ocean vessels began streaming to the heart of the North American continent through the seaway, a project supported by every administration from Woodrow Wilson through Eisenhower.

-In the United States, N. R. Danelian (who was the director of the 13-volume St. Lawrence Seaway Survey in the U.S. Department of Navigation (1932–63)), worked with the U.S. Secretary of State on Canadian-U.S. issues regarding the seaway, persevering through 15 years to gain passage by Congress of the Seaway Act.
+In the United States, N. R. Danelian, worked with the U.S. Secretary of State on Canadian-U.S. issues regarding the seaway, persevering through 15 years to gain passage by the U.S. Congress of the Seaway Act.
 He later became president of the Great Lakes St. Lawrence Association to promote seaway development to benefit the American heartland.
 The seaway was heavily promoted by the Eisenhower administration, which had been concerned with a lack of US control.

 The seaway opened in 1959 and cost C$470 million, $336.2 million of which was paid by the Canadian government.
-Elizabeth II, Queen of Canada and American President Dwight D. Eisenhower formally opened the seaway with a short cruise aboard the royal yacht HMY Britannia after addressing crowds in Saint-Lambert, Quebec.
+Elizabeth II, Queen of Canada Prime Minister John Diefenbaker, and President Eisenhower formally opened the seaway on June 26, 1959 with a short cruise aboard the royal yacht HMY Britannia after addressing crowds in Saint-Lambert, Quebec.
 22,000 workers were employed at one time or another on the project, a 2,300 mi superhighway for ocean freighters.
 Port of Milwaukee director Harry C. Brockel forecast just before the Seaway opened in 1959 that "The St. Lawrence Seaway will be the greatest single development of this century in its effects on Milwaukee's future growth and prosperity."
 Lester Olsen, president of the Milwaukee Association of Commerce, said, "The magnitude and potential of the St. Lawrence Seaway and the power project stir the imagination of the world."